linjing-lab/optimtool/README_en.md

 ## Introduction

-&emsp;&emsp;optimtool adopts part of the theoretical framework in the book <Optimization: Modeling, Algorithms and Theory> published by Peking University, and [`Numpy`](https://github.com/numpy/numpy) is used to efficiently handle operations between arrays.
-I skillfully applied .jacobian and other methods supported by [`Sympy`](https://github.com/sympy/sympy), and realized the conversion from Sympy matrix to Numpy matrix combined with Python built-in functions dict and zip.
-Finally, a Python toolkit for optimization science research is designed.
-Researchers can use a simple [`pip`](https://github.com/pypa/pip) command to download and use.
+&emsp;&emsp;optimtool adopts part of the theoretical framework in the book <Optimization: Modeling, Algorithms and Theory> published by Peking University Press, and [`Numpy`](https://github.com/numpy/numpy) is used to handle operations between numerical arrays efficiently.
+I skillfully applied .jacobian and other methods supported by [`Sympy`](https://github.com/sympy/sympy), and realized the switch from Sympy matrix to Numpy matrix combined with Python built-in functions dict and zip.
+A optimization toolbox for scientific research is designed for Researchers and Developers.
+Anyone can use a simple [`pip`](https://github.com/pypa/pip) command to download and use.

 If you used **opimtool** in your research, welcome to cite it in your paper (follow the format below).